theronwolcott/theronwolcott/README.md

 # Hi, I'm Theron Wolcott 👋

-I'm a Software Engineer that graduated from the University of Maryland in May 2025, with a B.S. in computer science and a minor in Innovation & Entrepreneurship.
-I blend strong technical expertise with a business-oriented mindset, having worked in both startup environments and larger teams.
+I’m a Software Engineer and recent graduate of the University of Maryland (B.S.
+Computer Science, May 2025; Minor in Innovation & Entrepreneurship).
+I bring strong technical expertise combined with a business-oriented mindset, shaped through experience in both fast-paced startups and collaborative team environments.
+Passionate about building full-stack solutions and AI-driven applications that bridge technology and business impact.

 📍 Bethesda, MD
 📧 theronwolcott@gmail.com